blanquicet/gastos/docs/design/01_AUTH_PHASE.md

 Do not:

-- Migrate Excel to DB
+- Migrate Google Sheets to DB
 - Add Supabase
 - Add RLS
 - Add roles or permissions